-Refer note 3 of the financial statements
+Refer Note 3 of the Financial Statements

-- (b) The terms and conditions of the grant of all the above-mentioned advances in the nature of loans, during the year are, in our opinion, prima facie, not prejudicial to the Company's interest. - (c) In respect of advances in the nature of loans provided by the Company, the schedule of repayment of principal and payment of interest has been stipulated and the repayments of principal amounts and receipts of interest are regular as per stipulation.

-- (d) According to information and explanations given to us and based on the audit procedures performed, in respect of advances in the nature of loans provided by the Company, there is no overdue amount remaining outstanding as at the Balance Sheet date. - (e) None of the advances in the nature of loans granted by the Company have fallen due during the year. - (f) According to information and explanations given to us and based on the audit procedures performed, the Company has not granted any advance in the nature of loans either repayable on demand or without specifying any terms or period of repayment during the year.
-Hence, reporting under clause (iii)(f) is not applicable. - (iv) The Company has not granted any loans, made investments or provided guarantees or securities and hence reporting under clause (iv) of the Order is not applicable. - (v) The Company has not accepted any deposit or amounts which are deemed to be deposits.
-Hence, reporting under clause (v) of the Order is not applicable. - (vi) Having regard to the nature of the Company's business / activities, reporting under clause (vi) of the Order is not applicable. - (vii) In respect of statutory dues: - (a) Undisputed statutory dues, including Goods and Services tax, Provident Fund, Employees' State Insurance, Income-tax, cess and other material statutory dues applicable to the Company have generally been regularly deposited by it with the appropriate authorities though there has been a delay in respect of remittance of Goods and Services tax and Provident Fund dues.
-We have been informed that the provisions of Sales Tax, Service Tax, duty of Custom, duty of Excise and Value added Tax are not applicable to the Company.
+- (iv) In our opinion and according to the information and explanations given to us and based on the audit procedures performed, the Company has complied with the provisions of Sections 185 and 186 of the Companies Act, 2013 in respect of loans granted.
+The company has not made or provided investments, guarantees or securities, as applicable. - (v) The Company has not accepted any deposit or amounts which are deemed to be deposits.
+Hence, reporting under clause (v) of the Order is not applicable. - (vi) Having regards to the nature of the Company's business/activities, reporting under clause (vi) of the order is not applicable. - (vii) According to the information and explanations given to us, in respect of statutory dues:

+(a) Undisputed statutory dues, including Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, cess and other material statutory dues applicable to the Company have generally been regularly deposited by it with appropriate authorities in all the cases during the year.

+We have been informed that the provision of sales tax, duty of customs, duty of excise and value added tax are not applicable to the Company.

-There were no undisputed amounts payable in respect of Goods and Services tax, Employees' State Insurance, Provident Fund, Income-tax, cess and other material statutory dues in arrears as at 31 March, 2023 for a period of more than six months from the date they became payable.
+There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, cess and other material statutory dues in arrears as at 31 March 2024 for a period of more than six months from the date they became payable.

-- (vii)(b) There are no dues referred in sub-clause (a) above which have not been deposited on account of disputes as at 31 March, 2023. - (viii) There were no transactions relating to previously unrecorded income that were surrendered or disclosed as income in the tax assessments under the Income Tax Act, 1961 (43 of 1961) during the year. - (ix)(a) The Company has not taken any loans or other borrowings from any lender.
-Hence reporting under clause (ix)(a) of the Order is not applicable to the Company. - (ix)(b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - (ix)(c) The Company has not taken any term loan during the year and there are no unutilised term loans at the beginning of the year and hence, reporting under clause (ix)(c) of the Order is not applicable. - (d) On an overall examination of the financial statements of the Company, funds raised on short-term basis have, prima facie, not been used during the year for long-term purposes by the Company. - (e) The Company did not have any subsidiary or associate or joint venture during the year and hence, reporting under clause (ix)(e) of the Order is not applicable to the Company. - (f) The Company has not raised any loans during the year and hence reporting on clause (ix)(f) of the Order is not applicable. - (x)(a) The Company has not issued any of its securities (including debt instruments) during the year and hence reporting under clause (x)(a) of the Order is not applicable to the Company.
+- (b) There are no statutory dues referred in sub-clause (a) above which have not been deposited on account of disputes as on 31 March, 2024. - (viii) There were no transactions relating to previously unrecorded income that were surrendered or disclosed as income in the tax assessments under the Income Tax Act, 1961 (43 of 1961) during the year. - (ix)(a) The Company has not taken any loan or other borrowings from any lender.
+Hence reporting under clause (ix)(a) of the Order is not applicable. - (ix)(b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - (ix)(c) The Company has not taken any term loan during the year and there are no unutilized term loans at the beginning of the year and hence reporting under clause (ix)(c) of the Order is not applicable. - (ix)(d) On an overall examination of the financial statements of the Company, funds raised on short-term basis have, prima facie, not been used during the year for long-term purposes by the Company. - (ix)(e) On an overall examination of the financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures. - (ix)(f) The Company has not raised any loans during the year on the pledge of securities held in its subsidiary, joint ventures or associate companies. - (x)(a) The Company has not issued any of its securities (including debt instruments) during the year and hence reporting under clause (x)(a) of the Order is not applicable.